alexnimo/Nimo-Awesome_repo/Nimo-Awesome_repo.md

   <li>changeme - ocuses on detecting default and backdoor credentials and not necessarily common credentials.
 It's default mode is to scan HTTP default credentials, but has support for other credentials: https://github.com/ztgrace/changeme</li>
   <li>keyhacks - shows ways in which particular API keys found on a Bug Bounty Program can be used, to check if they are valid: https://github.com/streaak/keyhacks</li>
   <li>SSRFmap - SSRF are often used to leverage actions on other services, this framework aims to find and exploit these services easily.
 SSRFmap takes a Burp request file as input and a parameter to fuzz: https://github.com/swisskyrepo/SSRFmap</li>
+  <li>PayloadsAllTheThings - A list of useful payloads and bypasses for Web Application Security.
+Feel free to improve with your payloads and techniques: https://github.com/swisskyrepo/PayloadsAllTheThings</li>
 </ul></br>
 <p2><b><u>XSS Resources</u></b></p2>
 <ul>